ShantanuVr/carbon-explorer/README.md

 # Carbon Credit Explorer

-A public read-only explorer for the Carbon Credit system that allows users to explore projects, issuances, credits, retirements, evidence anchors, and IoT digests across the Carbon Credit stack.
+A public explorer with split views for Credits (registry) and Tokens (chain), plus anchors and receipts.

 ## Features